-Just 36 miles from downtown San Francisco is the charming and historical waterfront town of Benicia.
-The combination of a vibrant art scene, historical landmarks, and excellent dining choices makes this a place that can be enjoyed by one and all.
+Just 36 miles from downtown San Francisco is the charming and historic waterfront town of Benicia.
+The combination of a vibrant art scene, historical landmarks, and excellent dining choices make this a place that can be enjoyed by one and all.

 As well as learning about the local history, there are plenty of opportunities for shopping, both in big shopping outlets as well as smaller specialty ones.
 As of 1987, Benicia has been part of the California Main Street program and is today a very popular day trip out of San Francisco.

 Benicia has a long and interesting past and has over the years played an important role in California’s history.
 For a short period in the mid 19th century, the town became the states capitol.
 In 1853, the original capitol building was erected in what is now the historical landmark and tourist attraction of Benicia Capitol State Historic Park.

 Many of California’s most important events affected or included Benicia including the original Mexican culture, the gold rush, the Transcontinental Railroad and the Civil War.

 One of the great things about Benicia is the fact that the majority of the town can be explored on foot.
 The only landmarks that are slightly too far out are the Arsenal building and the Camel Museum.
 Benicia’s downtown area adjacent to the waterfront promenade is ideal for strolling and taking in the sights.

 A great first place to make a stop is the Visitor Information office on Main Street, 90 First Street, Benicia.
 Here there are plenty of brochures and maps available to help all visitors to enjoy the town to the maximum.
 Information regarding the Historic Downtown Benicia Walking Tour can be found at the visitor center.

 The tour features 25 locations all with close proximity to one another such as The Union Hotel, the Pony Express Shop, and St Pauls Episcopal Church.